anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing.
+Quote: In wartime, truth is so precious that she should always be attended by a bodyguard of lies.

-By: George Bernard Shaw
+By: Winston Churchill